Jaxsbr/Jank/docs/meta-upgrades.md

   - `meleeRangeRings`: number (0 default; corresponds to melee-range upgrade level: 1, 2, or 3)
   - `stunPulseLevel`: number (0 default; corresponds to stun-pulse upgrade level: 1 or 2)
   - `meleeKnockbackLevel`: number (0 default; corresponds to melee-knockback upgrade level: 1, 2, or 3)
+  - `rangedAttackLevel`: number (0 default; corresponds to ranged-attack upgrade level: 1 or 2)
   - `targetingMode`: `'nearest' | 'lowest'` ('nearest' default; only used when advanced-melee-targeting is unlocked)
 - `MeleeAttackSystem` reads this component to determine effective target count and range.
 - `AbilitySystem` reads `stunPulseLevel` to determine if ability is unlocked and which configuration to use.
 - `KnockbackOnHitSystem` reads `meleeKnockbackLevel` to apply knockback only when level > 0, scaling distance by level.
+- `RangedAttackSystem` reads `rangedAttackLevel` to determine if ranged attacks are unlocked and which configuration to use (range, damage, cooldown).
 - `TargetingSystem` reads `targetingMode` when advanced-melee-targeting is unlocked:
   - Filters potential targets by effective melee range (base range * meleeRangeRings)
   - Applies targeting mode: 'nearest' finds closest enemy, 'lowest' finds enemy with lowest HP